anslan/BGE_biomonitoring_wf/docs/3DNA_extraction_soil.rst

 Soil
 ****

-Herein processes follow lab SOP for the 'Characterization of Prokaryotic and Eukaryotic Biodiversity from Soil Samples' (Chaves et al., 2025a) within `Biodiversity Genomics Europe <https://biodiversitygenomics.eu/>`_ project.
+The DNA extraction procedure follows the lab SOP for the 'Characterization of Prokaryotic and Eukaryotic Biodiversity from Soil Samples' (Chaves et al., 2025a) within `Biodiversity Genomics Europe <https://biodiversitygenomics.eu/>`_ project.
 This is mirror for the workflow hosted in `WorkflowHub <https://doi.org/10.48546/workflowhub.sop.12.2>`_ *(which hosts the downloadable PDF).*

-**Qiagen MagAttract® PowerSoil® Pro DNA Kit** extraction method to isolate eDNA from soil samples using the KingFisher Apex instrument, following both the provider’s protocol and adjustments from the `Earth Microbiome Project’s High Throughput DNA extraction protocol <https://dx.doi.org/10.17504/protocols.io.pdmdi46>`_.
+**Qiagen MagAttract® PowerSoil® Pro DNA Kit** extraction method to isolate eDNA from soil samples using the KingFisher Apex instrument, following both the provider's protocol and adjustments from the `Earth Microbiome Project's High Throughput DNA extraction protocol <https://dx.doi.org/10.17504/protocols.io.pdmdi46>`_.

 Equipment and Consumables